python/cpython/Doc/library/configparser.rst

       my_pictures: %(my_dir)s/Pictures

-   In the example above, :class:`SafeConfigParser` with *interpolation* set to ``BasicInterpolation()`` would resolve ``%(home_dir)s`` to the value of ``home_dir`` (``/Users`` in this case).  ``%(my_dir)s`` in effect would resolve to ``/Users/lumberjack``.
+   In the example above, :class:`ConfigParser` with *interpolation* set to ``BasicInterpolation()`` would resolve ``%(home_dir)s`` to the value of ``home_dir`` (``/Users`` in this case).  ``%(my_dir)s`` in effect would resolve to ``/Users/lumberjack``.
 All interpolations are done on demand so